Add Full Plot

 When the bartender is giving the free coffee to Hank's driver, there is a neon advertising sign that says "Leinies".
 Leinie's aka Leinenkugel's was a local beer & was not available outside of the state of Wisconsin at that time period.
 See more

-Performed by Jett Williams See more
+Written and Performed by Matthew Lindahl See more